Selection and breakdown of measures

-The quick view shows only the title of the model, the name of the institution, the classification in the defined topics and action areas, target groups and subject groups, if applicable the name of the higher education institution or research institution that offers a similar measure, and the goals of the model.
+The quick view shows only the title of the model, the name of the institution, the institution type, the classification in the defined fields of action and categories, target groups and subject groups, if applicable the name of the higher education institution or research institution that offers a similar measure, and the goals of the model.

 The measure descriptions are written by GESIS and reviewed once a year to ensure they are still up to date.

 INKA allows you to search for particularly outstanding models.
 These models differ from the rest in that they address current problems or offer new and innovative approaches.
 By selecting “Innovative models” you can limit the results to these models.
 They are indicated by a blue flag.

 As part of the ongoing quality assurance process, the status “innovative model” may be removed.
 If this happens, the relevant institution will be notified.

 To facilitate your search for models and similar measures in the INKA there are three filters, which can be combined if required.
 You can select various fields of action and categories.
 The search box allows you to enter specific words.
 “Narrow down search” allows you to further specify the filters you are interested in (e.g. subject groups).

 A summary of the selected options appears above the list of results (breadcrumbs).
 You can use this to remove individual filters again.

 How does the select function work?